Amethyst View

 Uruguayan

 Deep, saturated purple often found in geodes.
-Very photosensitive.
+May be photosensitive.

 Bahia